nestybox/sysbox/docs/user-guide/install-k8s.md

 from your K8s clusters as described above.

-**NOTE:** While it's possible to have some worker nodes with Sysbox and others with Sysbox Enterprise, be aware that the installation & cleanup daemonsets are designed to install one or the other, so it's better to install Sysbox or Sysbox Enterprise on a given Kubernetes cluster, never both.
+**NOTE:** While it's possible to have some worker nodes with Sysbox and others with Sysbox Enterprise, be aware that the installation daemonsets are designed to install one or the other, so it's better to install Sysbox or Sysbox Enterprise on a given Kubernetes cluster, never both.

 ## Troubleshooting